 The good news is that technology itself has a few solutions to these problems.
-Programs, apps, and browser extensions can send you reminders to fix your posture, move around, or even smartly figure out when you are slouching.
+Programs, browser extensions, and apps can help you pursue a fit and healthy work lifestyle.
+They can send you reminders to fix your posture, move around, or even smartly figure out when you are slouching.

 Limber (Chrome): Simple Desktop Notifications

 Sometimes, all you need is a nudge in the right direction.
 Slouching at the computer desk isn’t your natural position.
 And a regular reminder to fix your posture can be enough to get your spine in its correct shape.